Our Team

 After completing her Masters degree, Bryony spent three years pursuing her passion for sport, working with both recreational and elite athletes especially in Rugby and Tennis.
 This allowed her to tour nationally and internationally providing vital physiotherapy care to ensure her athletes weren’t sidelined by injury.
 Bryony especially enjoys empowering patients to take control of their own recovery and has a particular passion for managing ACL injuries.

-Bryony is excited to start at Perth Hills Physiotherapy, returning to the Mundaring area and the community she loves.
-She is looking forward to spending more time at home, training and competing in adventure racing (Trail running, mountain biking, kayaking and swimming) as well as participating with her local Volunteer Fire Brigade.
+Bryony has enjoyed returning to work in the hills with the community she loves.
+She spends her limited free time training and competing in adventure racing (Trail running, mountain biking, kayaking and swimming) as well as participating with her local Volunteer Fire Brigade.

 Bryony’s clinical interests are: